Work, Leisure, and the Good Life

 A seminar about the meaning and value of work and leisure in human life, with readings drawn from classic and contemporary sources, including Aristotle and Aquinas, Adam Smith and Karl Marx, Max Weber and Joseph Pieper.

 A week-long seminar for sixteen students, jointly led by two expert faculty.
 The seminar meets for three 90-minute sessions each day.
 Participants also share meals and the opportunity to take part in a range of extra-curricular activities throughout the week.
+For more detailed information about the Elm summer seminar experience click here.

 The seminar is designed for undergraduates, but pre-dissertation graduate students are also welcome to apply.